HubSpotWebTeam/CodeExercise-HubSpotCMS/README.md

 ### Requirements

 * All work must be your own.
 Submissions that do not meet this requirement will not be considered.
-* Global template partials for header and footer
+* Global template partials for header and footer:
-  * Header must have editable quote
+  * Header must have editable quote.

 ![Global header editable quote][img-global-header-editable-quote]

 *Editing the global header and changing the quote.*

-* Drag and drop area
+* Drag and drop area:
   * Must have two columns with an image module and a rich text module.
-  * These modules must have default content set inside the template
+  * These modules must have default content set inside the template.

 ![Two column drag and drop][img-two-column-drag-and-drop]

 *Dragging the two column drag and drop area in the page editor.*

-* Team module
+* Team module:
-  * Must use repeating groups of fields to allow editors to add and subtract team members
+  * Must use repeating groups of fields to allow editors to add and subtract team members.
-  * Must be at least 3 columns on large screens with at least one media query to change layout to 2 columns on screens below 900 pixels
+  * Must be at least 3 columns on large screens with at least one media query to change layout to 2 columns on screens below 900 pixels.
-  * Must fetch the data from [this endpoint][code-exercise-cats-lib]
+  * Must fetch the data from [this endpoint][code-exercise-cats-lib].

 ![Resizing effect][img-resizing-page-breakpoints-effect]

 *Resizing the browser and triggering the breakpoint where the columns switch from 3 to 2.*

-* Theme fields
+* Theme fields:
-  * The theme must have at least 2 theme fields to control the font and the accent color used in the header and footer
+  * The theme must have at least 2 theme fields to control the font and the accent color used in the header and footer.

 ![Editing theme field][img-theme-fields]